klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

+#### Create a Keyring with multiple private keys <a id="create-a-keyring-with-multiple-private-keys"></a>

+If you want to use multiple private keys in a keyring, you can create a keyring using the address and multiple private keys.
 The below examples show how to create a keyring with multiple private keys.

 ```javascript
 // test.js